Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/3-eth-setup/+page.md

 ## Account Abstraction Lesson 3: Ethereum Setup

 Welcome to the third lesson in our Account Abstraction course!
+In this lesson, we will be:

+1. creating our foundry project.
-In this lesson, we will be setting up our environment to work with Ethereum.
+2. setting up our environment to work with Ethereum.
+3. looking at the EIP for ERC-4337.
+4. diving into the essential code setup of our contract.

 To get started, make sure you have foundry installed and up-to-date.
 To do this, run the following command in your terminal.
 ```js